| BEIR VI Summary The Health Effects Of Exposure to Indoor Radon

 exposures and on the range of exposures.

-On the basis of the epidemiologic evidence from miners and understanding of
+On the basis of the epidemiologic evidence from miners and understanding of the genomic damage caused by alpha particles, the committee concluded that exposure

 to radon in homes is expected to be a cause of lung cancer in the general population.